Skip to main content

 checkpoint = context.checkpoints.get(checkpoint_name)

-With a File Data Context or a GX Cloud Data Context you will also be able to retrieve your Checkpoint in future Python sessions.
+With a File Data Context you will also be able to retrieve your Checkpoint in future Python sessions.